-For customers with specific dietary needs or lifestyle choices, too often a restaurant menu provides limited, if any choice.
-Often you are met with hesitant or unknowledgeable waiting staff who are unsure about the ingredients of certain menu items.
-As well as annoyed kitchen staff who appear to view questions, and additional requests from customers as an inconvenience.
+For the huge number of people with specific dietary needs due to food allergies or intolerances, or the ever increasing people choosing to adopt vegan or vegetarian diets, too often a restaurant or cafe menu provides limited, if any choice.
+Often when choosing to eat out you are met with hesitant or unknowledgeable waiting staff who are unsure about the ingredients of certain menu items.
+And sometimes even annoyed kitchen staff who appear to view questions, and additional requests from customers as an inconvenience.
 This can all leave customers feeling apologetic and awkward.
-Even still, these dining experiences, often result in a meal that is uninspired, and unappealing leaving you with an overall poor experience.
+Often still, these dining experiences, can result in a meal that is uninspired, and unappealing leaving you with an overall poor experience.

 But thinking – “What if this could all be very different?” became the inspiration that launched Sustainable Kitchen